Examples of Research Requiring IRB Approval (by type)

 Pilot studies involving human subjects are considered human subject research and require IRB review.

-Epidemiological research focuses on health outcomes, interventions, disease states and conclusions about cost-effectiveness, efficacy, efficiency, interventions, or delivery of services to affected populations.
+Epidemiological and Public Health research focuses on health outcomes, interventions, disease states and conclusions about cost-effectiveness, efficacy, efficiency, interventions, or delivery of services to affected populations.
 This research may be conducted through surveillance, monitoring, and reporting programs.
+Epidemiological and Public Health research often requires IRB review.

-Please contact the IRB email@example.com if you are unsure whether your activities are subject to IRB review.
+If you are unsure whether your activities are subject to IRB review please submit a request to determine exclusion.

-If it is determined that your project requires IRB review, you must submit a New Protocol Application.
+If it is determined that your project requires IRB review, you will be asked to submit a New Protocol Application.